My Scottie's Diet

 When feeding your dog eggs on a regular basis, simply make sure they get the whole egg, not just the white.
 Eggs do contain salmonella but dogs are well equipped to handle the bacteria in raw foods

 If you give your dog eggs with the shell on, they are a nearly complete food.
 It is especially a great idea to feed eggs shell and all as the shells can provide lots of calcium for dogs that struggle with eating bones.
-You can dry the shells out and grind them in a clean coffee grinder until they are powdered and sprinkle the powder on your dog’s food.
+You can dry the shells out and grind them in a clean coffee grinder until they are powdered and sprinkle the powder on your dog’s food (my scotties did not like this and refused food laced with ground egg shells.....
+I guess just try and see, don't add to much!).
 Eggs are cheap, available and they provide an excellent source of nutrition for your dog.
-The health benefits of eggs certainly outweigh the risks – and feeding eggs whole, the way nature intended, goes a long ways to counteract harmful imbalances.
+The health benefits of eggs certainly outweigh the risks – and feeding eggs whole, the way nature intended, goes a long way to counteract harmful imbalances.

-Try feeding your Scotties a few eggs a week and you’ll see better health, inside and out.
+Try feeding your Scotties a couple of eggs a week and you’ll see better health, inside and out.
+I put raw eggs in their meat mixture.

 Some people believe that eggs are too high in cholesterol and they pose a risk of salmonella.
 This is simply not true!
 Eggs are affordable and a safe source of raw food for your dog, they are one of the most complete and nutritious meals you can choose!
 Eggs are an important source of nutrition and are also one of the most complete sources of amino acids, the building blocks of protein.
 They are a good source of: Vitamin A, Riboflavin, Folate, Vitamin B12, Iron, Selenium and Fatty Acids.